 - 1 Any aluminum extrusion replacement ski may be used which must maintain stock configuration.
 Leaf spring minimum length: 20 inches. - 2.
 Exotic modifications are not allowed.
 If a shock absorber is used, it must be an emulsion type shock with only with direct linkage between spindle and ski as OEM design.
 No internal floating piston type or high-pressure gas shocks are allowed. - 3.
 Any OEM steel steering column may be used.
 The handlebars and/or handlebar mounting bracket may be modified or replaced. - 4.
-Ski spreaders up to 3" (inches) per side allowed. - 5.
+Ski spreaders up to 3" (inches) per side allowed.
+Maximum increase 3 inches (each ski).
+Maximum extension of ski stance is measured from centerline of spindle to centerline of spreader bolt up location for ski.
+The ski spreader may extend 1⁄2 / .500 inch from the outer portion of the leaf spring. - 5.
 Steering systems must remain in OEM location.
 No relocated steering rods, steering frogs, or spindle arms allowed.
 Steering that was not located below the chassis OEM may not be relocated.

-- Any OEM track suspension from a stock qualified, 1985 or older model is allowed.
+- 1. Any OEM track suspension from a stock qualified, 1985 or older model is allowed.
 Wahl or other aftermarket suspensions are not allowed.
 Original cleat track suspensions may be modified to fit required rubber tracks.
 Suspension limiting devices may be added.
 Wheels may be added, changed, or removed but must retain original OEM size and material.
 No billet wheels. - 2.
 No lightening of the rails allowed.

 - 1. Any commercially available one-piece molded rubber track allowed.
-Track must fit within the confines of the tunnel without modification to track. - 2.
+Track must fit within the confines of the tunnel without modification to track - 2.
 The track must be used as produced by the molder of the track.
 No cutting or other modifications allowed.

-- 1. Frame must match the brand.

-- 2. Stock spindle width must be maintained.
-No offsets as measured from center of tunnel to center of spindles.

-- 3. Hoods must be OEM for the model, or an exact replacement.

-- 4. Any fuel tank is allowed.
+- 1. Frame must match the brand. - 2.
+Stock spindle width must be maintained.
+No offsets as measured from center of tunnel to center of spindles. - 3.
+Hoods must be OEM for the model, or an exact replacement. - 4.
+Any fuel tank is allowed.

 - 5. Any seat is allowed.

-- 6. Brake components may be replaced.
+- Brake components may be replaced.
 Must be commercially available and not modified.

-- 7. No "Porter" models allowed.
+- No "Porter" models allowed.